 Questions must:

-• be relevant to a substantial item on the agenda
+a. be relevant to a substantial item on the agenda

-• must be relevant to some matter over which the Council has powers or duties, or which affects the borough or part of it, or its residents.
+b. must be relevant to some matter over which the Council has powers or duties, or which affects the borough or part of it, or its residents.

-• not relate to personal, exempt or confidential matters.
+c. not relate to personal, exempt or confidential matters.

-Questions that contain criticism directed at a named officer will be rejected.
+Questions that contain criticism directed at a named Officer will be rejected.
 In such cases, the questioner will be given an opportunity to submit a revised question.

-You will need to submit your question at least three clear working days before the meeting (for example, if the meeting is on a Wednesday, the question must be received by 5pm on the preceding Thursday).
+You will need to submit your question at least three clear working days before the meeting (i.e. if the meeting is on a Wednesday, the question must be received by 5 pm on the preceding Thursday).
+You will need to submit your question to the Democratic Services Team by e-mail democratic.services@surreyheath.gov.uk.
+Please accompany your email which an indication whether you are planning to read out your question during the meeting.

-Who may ask questions of the Executive or a committee?
+Who may ask questions of the Executive or a Committee?

 How can I register my organisation with the Head of Legal and Democratic Services?

+Please email democratic.services@surreyheath.gov.uk to request a form.
 Registration will require a copy of the organisation’s constitution and where appropriate a copy of the body’s audited accounts.

 What are the logistics of attending the meeting to ask my question?

-The Executive and the Council’s committees normally meet in the Council Chamber, Surrey Heath House, Knoll Road, Camberley, GU15 3HD.
+The Executive and the Council’s Committees normally meet in the Council Chamber, Surrey Heath House, Knoll Road, Camberley, GU15 3HD.

 There is disabled access and car parking is available on site, to the rear of the Council building, for evening meetings.